This Is How Abortion Ends In America

 We’ll leave you with this: There are only six countries in the entire world where abortion is illegal.
 Five of them are developing nations.
 The other is Vatican City.
 By now, you should have a pretty clear picture of how the United States becomes the seventh.
 That simply cannot be.
 It’s time to let your legislators know you expect their dogged attention to this issue, and commitment to keeping our bodies free from state control.
 Slam those dominoes back up on the table and take a seat; make it known you’re not playing around.
 Because the other side certainly isn’t.

-Special thanks to Wendy Davis, former Texas State Senator and founder of Deeds Not Words; Zoe Levine, staff attorney in U.S. Legal Program at Center for Reproductive Rights; Kaylie Hanson Long, NARAL national communications director; Jeanne Mancini, president, March for Life; Destiny Lopez, executive director of All* Above All; Anise Simon, National Network of Abortion Funds coordinator; Jennifer Dalven, director of the Reproductive Freedom Project at the American Civil Liberties Union; Amy Hagstrom-Miller, founder of Whole Woman’s Health; and finally, Marian Faux, author of Roe v.
+Special thanks to Wendy Davis, former Texas State Senator and founder of Deeds Not Words; Zoe Levine, staff attorney in U.S. Legal Program at Center for Reproductive Rights; Kaylie Hanson Long, NARAL national communications director; Jeanne Mancini, president, March for Life; Destiny Lopez, executive director of All* Above All; Anise Simon, National Network of Abortion Funds coordinator; Jennifer Dalven, director of the Reproductive Freedom Project at the American Civil Liberties Union; Amy Hagstrom-Miller, founder of Whole Woman’s Health; Kristi Hamrick from Americans United for Life, and finally, Marian Faux, author of Roe v.
 Wade, for lending their time and expertise to the reporting of this piece.

 Advertisement